Points-of-Tango/points-of-tango.github.io/events.md

 ## A. Audience and Scope

 This document talks about Points of Tango platform general Vision and focuses on the Events Module dedicated for organisers and teachers.
-You shoud read it if you are:
+You should read it if you are:
 - a tango teacher who hosts classes anywhere in the world.
 - a local events organiser, no matters the size/capacity of the event but targeted to a specific community.
-- an international events organiser, no matters the size/capacity of the event nor where the event is localted.
+- an international events organiser, no matters the size/capacity of the event nor where the event is located.

 ## B. Points of Tango: General Vision - A Worldwide Tango Marketplace

-The purpose of the application is to gather on an unique platform (accessible on mobile phones, tablets and web) everything related to the tango comunity: International Events; Local communities Events; Tango Stores; DJs, Professional Teachers and Performers, Musicians, Orchestras.
+The purpose of the application is to gather on an unique platform (accessible on mobile phones, tablets and web) everything related to the tango community: International Events; Local communities Events; Tango Stores; DJs, Professional Teachers and Performers, Musicians, Orchestras.
 All across the world, everything and everyone, joined on a single platform for a better communication, integration, accessibility and simplicity for social dancers, organisers, shop owners and professional artists.

-## C. Events: Points of Tango Mision on this module
+## C. Events: Points of Tango Mission on this module

 ### C.1 We need integration on different levels.

 #### C.1.a Incomplete and out of date information all over the Internet
-Information about events is spread and desorganised all over the Internet, across countless webpages and platforms.
+Information about events is spread and disorganised all over the Internet, across countless webpages and platforms.
 Facebook for instance, organisers rely on listing their events or groups to reach out to the big audience.
 However, the overall information on mentioned platform is not well organised nor tango specific.
 A few local communities have (among their own many local websites options) one platform where people rely the most but, even if these websites had the latest information, each community creates their own system/platform, making it hard for social dancers to know which platform works best for each city (beside, these websites mainly focus on events).
 Examples are:
 - hoy-milonga.com - Buenos Aires
 - londonmilongas.co.uk - London
 - tango-argentin.fr - Paris (also used in other french regions)

 #### C.1.b Too many registration processes and ways of payment.
 Each event has its own particular registration processes, specially international events.
-Organisers use different platforms to register the users, through various forms, accessing to many different websites.
-Social dancers spend time and effort looking for all these, knowing how and what to fill up on those processes.
+Organisers use different forms, accessing through many different websites.
+Social dancers spend time and effort looking for all these, not easily knowing how and what to fill in those forms.
-On the payment side, there is no much difference, each tango event have their own way of payment, with expensive fees and not able to work well in every country.
+On the payment side, there is no much difference, each tango event have their own way of payment, some with expensive fees and not able to work well in every country.

-### C.2 Mission: Unique platfrom to find all events which unifies and simplifies registration processes, bookings and payments.
+### C.2 Mission: Unique platform to find all events which unifies and simplifies registration processes, bookings and payments.
-Points of Tango aims to have all events in one unique platform, where social dancers only should ask where they want to list events from, International or selecting any Country and Region.
+Points of Tango aims to have all events in one unique platform, where social dancers only should ask where they want to list events from, International or selecting any Country and Region for local communities.
 Points of Tango offers a platform and contacts organisers, stores, artists to inform them about this revolutionary opportunity.
 Now, everyone has to do one's bit, uploading the information to make this possible so everyone can enjoy the benefits.